-J. Enhance the technical capability of the transportation planning processes The Rapid City Area Metropolitan Planning Organization programs funds in the Unified Planning Work Program and Transportation Improvement Program to upgrade the travel demand model, update the underlying travel data by participating in joint surveys, and provide training opportunities for staff.
+J. Enhance the technical capability of the transportation planning processes The Rapid City Area Metropolitan Planning Organization programs funds in the Unified Planning Work Program and Transportation Improvement Program to upgrade the travel

 K. Linking the NEPA and planning processes